qcao/shtookovina/README.md

-# Shtookovina
+# Шτookωвiнα

 This will be some Lispy stuff for language learning.
 It will be based on recordings from [Shtooka Project](http://shtooka.net/).

 *Note: this is beginning to be usable, you can install it and try.
-However, Shtookovina is not very user-friendly at the moment.*
+However, Шτookωвiнα is not very user-friendly at the moment.*

 ## Installation

 Installation process is pretty straightforward:

-1. Install [SBCL](http://www.sbcl.org/), Shtookovina is written in standard Common Lisp and it doesn't rely on any specific features of SBCL, however only version compiled with SBCL is tested and guaranteed to work;
+1. Install [SBCL](http://www.sbcl.org/), Шτookωвiнα is written in standard Common Lisp and it doesn't rely on any specific features of SBCL, however only version compiled with SBCL is tested and guaranteed to work;